juunoco/blog/README.md

 Make sure to include your name/alias at the end of the blog post, and the date of publishing in format dd/mm/YYYY.

-to publish, simply push to the repo
+to publish, simply push to the repo through branch "gh-pages"
 ```
 	git add .
 	git status //check for status
 	git commit -m "<CLEAR COMMIT MESSAGE HERE>"
-	git push origin master
+	git push origin gh-pages
 ```

 Jekyll will identify and update the main site.